nmoorthy1/Download-Images-From-File/README.md

-# Download images from file
+# Download Images From File
 Given a file with URLs separated by lines, the script will attempt to download the webpage(intended for images) to a folder with the current date.

 ## Requirements